Welford Road Stadium: History

 In October 2020 it was confirmed that Leicester Tigers had extended its long-term partnership with Mattioli Woods.
-The new five-year deal is to run until the end of the 2024–25 season, and includes naming rights to the stadium (which became Mattioli Woods Welford Road).
+The new five-year deal is to run until the end of the 2024–25 season and includes naming rights to the stadium, which became known as Mattioli Woods Welford Road.

 Stadium

 North Stand

 Officially opened on 19 September 2009 against Newcastle Falcons with a total capacity of 10,000, this was originally named the Caterpillar Stand, but was renamed in 2014 as the MET-Rx Stand; then, after Holland and Barrett became the main sponsors for the 2016/17 season, that company received the naming rights to the North Stand for three seasons.

-The first development on the northern side of the ground was a 3,000 seat pavilion moved from the Belgrave Road Cycle and Cricket Ground in 1892, expanded by a further 500 people a year later.
+The first development on the northern side of the ground was a 3,000-seat pavilion moved from the Belgrave Road Cycle and Cricket Ground in 1892, expanded by a further 500 people a year later.
 This stand was moved to the south side of the ground in 1899 and replaced with a new stand seating 2,020 people.